wavefrontHQ/docs/pages/doc/csp_user_management.md

 ### Adding Users to Your Organization

-When you are adding an individual user or a list of users to the VMware Cloud organization running the service instance, you must assign that users organization, service, and custom roles.
+When you are adding an individual user or a list of users to the VMware Cloud organization running the service instance, you must assign that users organization roles.
+To grant the users access to the Operations for Applications instance, you assign that users service roles.
+Optionally, you can also assign the users custom roles, which apply only in combination with service roles.

 For details, see [How do I add users to my Organization](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-47AA313E-9DAC-447C-B6C8-DF71ED45B0D5.html).